 He is a brother of Omega Psi Phi Fraternity and a lifetime member of the NAACP.
 For his exceptional community service, he received the Martin Luther King, Jr. Award from his alma mater, The University of Southern Mississippi.
-He is a former principal of Mississippi’s ADEPT Dropout Recovery School, former Public Relations Coordinator at Forrest General Hospital in Hattiesburg, and recently raised thousands of dollars to provide Chromebooks for Hattiesburg Public School District students in order to facilitate distance learning during the pandemic, as chair of the Hattiesburg Hall of Fame.
+He is a former principal of Mississippi’s ADEPT Dropout Recovery School, former Director of Public Relations at Forrest General Hospital in Hattiesburg, and recently raised thousands of dollars to provide Chromebooks for Hattiesburg Public School District students in order to facilitate distance learning during the pandemic, as chair of the Hattiesburg Hall of Fame.
 In the City of Hattiesburg, he has recently been appointed as both Commissioner of Hattiesburg Tourism and Municipal Elections Commissioner.
 He is Founder of the non-profit goodwill organization Mississippi United and was recently tapped for inclusion in the National Speech & Debate Hall of Fame.
 He serves as Pine Burr Eagle Scout Chair and founded Mississippi’s Vaccine Equity Initiative.
 As Station Director of Marketing, he hosts a weekly radio talk show, “Stage, Style & Study,” which airs Fridays at noon on WJMG 92.1 (FM).